-A lovely, moist bread, flavoured with rolled oats and honey, with a bit of whole wheat flour as well.
-Keeps fresh for days and makes great sandwich bread!
+A lovely, moist honey oat bread, with rolled oats, honey and a bit of whole wheat flour, as well.
+This bread stays fresh for days and makes a great sandwich bread!

 When it comes to bread, I love a loaf that delivers some whole grain goodness, but that also maintains a lovely soft crumb, like my Seeded Multigrain Sandwich Bread.
-This Honey Oatmeal Bread also falls very much into that camp, with a good bit of rolled oats and a touch of whole wheat flour added into the mix.
+This Honey Oat Bread also falls into that camp, with a good bit of rolled oats and a touch of whole wheat flour added into the mix.

 - Rolled oats – the large-flake, old-fashioned rolled oats are best, though quick oats will work here as well.